maxx1128/gatsby-personal-blog/src/pages/2018-05-18-trick-about-verbal-abuse/index.md

 This neutral language does two things.
 It stops the personal attack, and pivots the conversation to something else.
 The abuser wants to make it personal and angry.
 This victim shows they won't play their game without inviting another attack.

-> Abusers want conversations to bepersonal and emotional.
+> Abusers want conversations to be personal and emotional.
 Use neutral and abstract language to avoid this.

 #### Use the Boring Baroque Response

 Some abusers will try and bulldoze over the above moves and keep attacking.
 More often they'll ask a question but not care about the answer - they only ask to get a reaction.
-If they keep attacking, one response is to **give a neutral response that's as long and boring as possible.** If they're force the victim's have, the victim can show the abuser it won't be fun.
+If they keep attacking, one response is to **give a neutral response that's as long and boring as possible.** If they force the victim's have, the victim can show the abuser it won't be fun.
 It'll be a tedious waste of time.
 Elgin calls this the "Boring Baroque Response."

 Pretend the abuser from the above example keeps attacking about smoking habits.
 The victim start a long anecdote about what they've read on smoking, addiction, or whatever.
 The key is still neutral language and expression.
 Most abusers will tire and give up.